ldfo/Car-Behavioral-Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-The model I chose was based on nvidia's network architecture described on [this article](https://arxiv.org/pdf/1604.07316v1.pdf "End-to-End Deep Learning for Self-Driving Cars")
+The model I chose was based on Nvidia's network architecture described in [this article](https://arxiv.org/pdf/1604.07316v1.pdf "End-to-End Deep Learning for Self-Driving Cars")

-The model consists of a convolution neural network composed by a cropping layer followed by a normalization layer, 5 convolutional layers and 4 fully connected layers (model.py lines 76-90)
+The model consists of a convolution neural network composed of a cropping layer followed by a normalization layer, 5 convolutional layers and 4 fully connected layers (model.py lines 76-90)

 The model includes ELU layers to introduce nonlinearity, I chose ELU instead of RELU because I saw marginally faster convergence rates.
 The data is normalized in the model using a Keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+The model contains drop out layers in order to reduce overfitting.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, with a learning rate of 1.0e-4 (line 98 of model.py).
+The model used an Adam optimizer, with a learning rate of 1.0e-4 (line 98 of model.py).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...
 Training data was chosen to keep the vehicle driving on the road.
-First I drove on the center of the track on one direction and then on the opposite direction.
+First I drove to the center of the track in one direction and then in the opposite direction.
 I also recorded the car recovering from the left and right sides of the track.
 Then I noticed my training data was predominantly straight driving (steering = 0), so I got rid of all the data where steering = 0 just for balancing the dataset and for the algorithm to learn more easily to make turns.
 This helped the car to steer correctly.